This page explains how to calculate historical (realized) volatility from daily closing prices in Excel.

 Things Needed for Calculating HV in Excel

 - Excel – this guide works for all Excel versions.
-There is only one little difference for versions 2007 and older, which I will point out.
+There is one little difference for versions 2007 and older, which I will point out.

-Excel Functions Used for HV Calculation
+Excel Functions Used

 - LN = natural logarithm – to calculate daily logarithmic returns

 - STDEV.S = sample standard deviation – to calculate standard deviation of these returns